UPES M.Tech Admissions 2026

 This Story also Contains

-The authorities calculate the GATE 2026 score using the normalized or actual marks of the candidates as per the GATE Paper appeared for.
+The authorities calculate the GATE 2026 score using the normalised or actual marks of the candidates as per the GATE Paper they appeared for.
 Candidates can also use the GATE score calculator of Careers360 to predict their expected scores.
-The GATE score card contains the following details:
+The GATE scorecard contains the following details:

 GATE 2026 is one of the most important entrance exams for admission into the M.Tech programmes.
 Also, many PSU recruitments are done on the basis of marks secured by the candidates in the GATE examination 2026.
-In simple terms, a good gate score is one that lands you into IITs, NITs, or other renowned institutes offering M.Tech programs or gets you recruited in PSUs offering jobs through GATE.
+In simple terms, a good gate score lands you in IITs, NITs, or other renowned institutes offering M.Tech programs or gets you recruited in PSUs offering jobs through GATE.

 The minimum mark required by the candidates in order to be eligible for admission is the GATE qualifying cutoff.
 Candidates can find the GATE qualifying cutoff in the table below.